aws-quickstart/cdk-eks-blueprints/docs/builders/observability-builder.md

 - `enableMixedPatternAddOns`: This method helps you prepare a blueprint for setting up observability with AWS managed open source services
 - `enableOpenSourcePatternAddOns`: This method helps you prepare a blueprint for setting up observability with a combination of AWS native and AWS managed open source services
 - `enableControlPlaneLogging`: This method activates all the control plane logging features for EKS Clusters and feeds them into CloudWatch
+  - According to the [AWS documentation for Control Plane Logging](https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html), this is an in-place change and should work for existing and new deployments

 ## Usage